top of page

 Join us in continuing to build the windsurfer community.
 As the class grows, volunteers for sub-committees will be needed to provide technical expertise, assistance in event planning, maintenance of a national calendar, and outreach to local fleets.

-We are all volunteers who are excited about the future of the class, and want to provide a welcoming place for new people to enter the sport of windsurfing.
+We are volunteers who are excited about the future of the class, and want to provide a welcoming place for new people to enter the sport of windsurfing.
 Contact us today, we'd love to hear from you!

 bottom of page